- Home

 - Key questions

-Not all people with advanced cancer die from it – for some people, improved treatments can keep the disease under control for months or years.
-Other people find that different health issues become more serious than the cancer.
+Not all people with cancer – even advanced cancer – will die from it.
+For some people, improved treatments can keep advanced cancer under control for months or years.
+Sometimes other health issues (such as heart disease) become more serious than the cancer.

-Some people find the uncertainty of having advanced cancer the most challenging aspect.
-When faced with the possibility of dying, people often think about what they’d like to achieve in the time they have left.
-They may begin to live day by day, or take control of their life by completing practical tasks, such as preparing a will or advance care directive, or planning the funeral.
-For further details, see Planning ahead.
+When faced with the thought of dying, people often think about what they want to do in the time they have left.
+They may begin to live day by day, plan a big trip or do practical tasks, such as preparing a will.
+For more on this, see Looking ahead.

 For more on this, see Facing end of life, and listen to The Thing About Advanced Cancer podcast series.